-Obtrusive light has the same meaning as contained in AS 4282-1997.
+Obtrusive light has the same meaning as contained in AS 4282-2019.

-Note: The term is defined as spill light which, because of quantitative, directional or spectral attributes in a given context, gives rise to annoyance, discomfort, distraction or a reduction in the ability to see essential information, e.g. signal lights.
+Note: The term is defined as light that, because of quantitative, directional or spectral attributes in a given context, gives rise to excessive annoyance, discomfort, distraction or a reduction in the ability to see essential information, e.g. signal lights.